 22-24 The temperature range in degrees Celsius that buildings typically reach during demand management activities.
 Should temperatures exceed that range, building occupants are encouraged to contact Client Services (ext.
 83304).

-500 The amount of power (kW) that tried and true conservation efforts (such as turning off lights and lowering blinds) can save.
+500 The amount of power in kilo-watts (kW) that tried and true conservation efforts (such as turning off lights and lowering blinds) can save.

 16 The average number of times each year the air conditioning is reduced as a result of demand management activities.